England 12-19 Wales, Six Nations

 February 25, 2012

-Wales celebrate with the Triple Crown silverware © Getty Images
+Wales celebrate their Triple Crown triumph © Getty Images

 © ESPN Sports Media Ltd.